beldaphilippe/shadertoy/README.md

 This repository is made to experiment around fragment shaders in GLSL.
 I particularly focused on raymarching and the different way of using the signed distance function to render some interesting forms/landscapes.

-I was introduced to fragment shaders through the website shadertoy.com, so i also made a file to export a fragment shader to the format of Shadertoy and vice-versa.
+I was introduced to fragment shaders through the website [Shadertoy](shadertoy.com), so i also made a file to export a fragment shader to the format of [Shadertoy](shadertoy.com) and vice-versa.

 # Usage

 * clone the repository with `git clone git@github.com:beldaphilippe/shadertoy.git`
 * cd to the main folder and call `make compile SHADER_PATH=frag_shaders\<name_of_shader> && make run`

 ## Note

 As I did not include all libraries to run opengl, you must have to some extent a basic installation of OpenGL to run the shaders.